BEL APPART LE CANNET.COM

 Saint-Honorat is a discreet treasure—an absolute must-see.

-It is home to the Cistercian Abbey of Lérins, over 16 centuries old, where around twenty monks still live and produce renowned wines.
-Visitors can explore ancient chapels, the fortified monastery tower, and experience the unique tranquility of this spiritual site.
+The island is home to an abbey over 16 centuries old, where some twenty monks still live and produce renowned wines.
+Visitors can explore the ancient chapels, the monastery tower, and experience the unique tranquility of this spiritual place.

-In addition to wine and liqueurs, the monks also produce high-quality olive oil, and they maintain lavender plots used to make Lérins lavender sachets.
+In addition to wine and liqueurs, the monks produce high-quality olive oils.
+They also tend the lavender fields to make Lérins lavender sachets.

-Built in 1073 by Abbot Aldebert II, this tower-monastery combines cloisters, chapels, monks’ cells, and a refectory.
-It was constructed on elevated ground to enhance its defense against Saracen invasions.
+combines cloisters, chapels, cells, and a refectory.
+It was built on high ground to optimize its defense against the Saracens.

 The site is open all year round, and visits are free and self-guided (entrances, cloisters, and chapels are accessible to visitors).